ak--47/ga4-mixpanel/README.md

 6. **Scalability and Performance**: The service is designed to handle large volumes of data efficiently.
 It uses concurrency control and rate limiting to manage the data flow without overwhelming the Mixpanel API.
 The service can also be scaled up or down based on your requirements.

-7. **Security and Compliance**: The service adheres to best practices in terms of security and compliance, ensuring that your data is handled safely throughout the syncing process.
+7. **Security and Compliance**: The service adheres to best practices in terms of security and compliance.
+The service can only be called inside your own GCP instance and only moves data directly to Mixpanel's ingestion APIs, ensuring that your data is handled safely throughout the syncing process.

 8. **Customization and Flexibility**: You can customize various aspects of the service (like concurrency levels, lookback period, etc.) to suit your specific requirements, providing flexibility in how you sync your data.